 b.
 Except as provided in subsection (c), the failure of an LLC to observe the usual LLC formalities or requirements relating to the exercise of LLC powers or management of its business and affairs is not a ground for imposing personal liability on the members or managers for liabilities of the LLC.

 c.
-All or specified members of an LLC may be liable in their capacity as members for all or specified debts, obligations or liabilities of the LLC only if:
+Except as otherwise provide in this ordinance, all or specified members of an LLC may be liable in their capacity as members for all or specified debts, obligations or liabilities of the LLC only if:

 1. A statement to that effect is contained in the Articles of Organization; and